tldr-pages/tldr/pages/linux/a2query.md

 # a2query

-> Retrieve runtime configuration from Apache.
+> Retrieve runtime configuration from Apache on Debian-based OSes.
 > More information: <https://httpd.apache.org/>.

 - List enabled Apache modules: